rpm-software-management/dnf/doc/command_ref.rst

     commands documented below.

     ``config [conf-option] [value]``
-        * Set a config option to a requested value.
+        * Set a configuration option to a requested value.
 If no value is given it prints the current value.

     ``repo [list|enable|disable] [repo-id]``
         * list: list repositories and their status